 The Regional Risk Assessment (RRA) Process

 Regional Risk Assessments (RRA) are a part of SBP’s approach for identifying and mitigating risks associated with sustainably sourcing feedstock for biomass pellet and wood chip production.
 The process that must be followed is set out in SBP’s RRA Procedure Version 1.1.
 The scope of the Quebec RRA includes all forests on Crown and private lands in the province.
+Click here for the SBP Endorsed RRA for Quebec.

 Sustainable Biomass Program